PurrBiscuit/csc-404-project-2/README.md

 Enter `npm install` to install all dependencies before proceeding to the subsections below.

+The examples listed below are ways to run the application on your host machine directly.
+Please see the [Docker Instructions](#docker) for ways to run this application through our Docker configurations.

 ### Running Program

-Enter the `npm run start` command to start the program itself.
+Enter the `MONGODB_URL=<url_to_mongodb> npm run start` command to start the program itself.
 This will start the express server locally on port 3000 - visit http://localhost:3000 to access the app.

 ### Running Test Suite